 Spring is here and there is no doubt you will see the stinging nettle herb (Urtica dioica L.) springing up (no pun intended) just about everywhere, especially as the climate gets warmer and we experience more of the sun.

 What better time to begin incorporating it into your diet and reap the tremendous benefits of this herb.

 The Stinging nettle has been proven to help with eczema, benign prostatic hyperplasia (BPH), arthritis, joint pains, hayfever, urinary problems and is traditionally used to alleviate many more health issues.
-In addition, the Stinging Nettle is a highly nutritive plant, containing vitamin A, calcium, potassium, magnesium and iron.
+In addition, the Stinging Nettle is a highly nutritive plant, containing calcium, potassium, magnesium and iron.
 As such, it is often used to address iron deficiency anaemia.
 You could add it to your soups, and tonics, make capsules, tinctures, teas or a tasty nutritive beverage.

 Stinging Nettle Beverage